Get a Free Case Review - (803) 471-4188

 If a trusted family member is not looking out for the resident and doesn’t catch unauthorized withdrawals being made from checking or savings accounts, a lot of money can be stolen this way—even someone’s entire savings.

 Some common signs of financial abuse include unexplained charges on credit cards, large cash withdrawals, and an unwillingness to discuss finances.
-Victims of financial abuse could have their money or possessions stolen, their signature forged, or be coerced into signing a power of attorney.
+Victims of financial abuse could have their money or possessions stolen, their signatures forged, or be coerced into signing a power of attorney.

-2. Physical Abuse
+Physical Abuse

 When someone causes intentional bodily harm or trauma to a resident, it is considered physical abuse.
 While physical abuse could be committed against any resident, residents with cognitive disorders are the most likely victims.